 Don’t let the cold stop you from heading outside as there are beautiful displays of holiday lights throughout the Kansai region.
 Get out of the house and away from your kerosene heater to see as many of the winter illuminations as possible this December.
 They’ll leave you feeling full of holiday cheer.

 Every year, Universal Studios Japan holds a large Christmas celebration, complete with illuminations, a live show, and special seasonal treats.
-For 2019, the illuminations and show are comprised of the completely new Universal Crystal Christmas.
+This year seems to be a bit subdued, but the park is open.

-One of the most famous illuminations not just in Kansai but in all of Japan, Kobe Luminarie sees millions of visitors every year.
-Unlike other illuminations, the display has a special meaning as it honors the victims of the Great Hanshin Earthquake of 1995.
+One of the most famous illuminations not just in Kansai but in all of Japan, Kobe Luminarie, sees millions of visitors every year.
+Unlike other illuminations, the display has a special meaning as it honors the Great Hanshin Earthquake victims of 1995.
 Kobe Luminarie is a historic illumination that features Italian-inspired cathedral facades that you can walk underneath in the evenings.

 Where: 1-3 Higashikawasakicho, Chuo Ward, Kobe, Hyogo Prefecture 650-0044 (map link)

 The Festival of Lights in Osaka consists of a couple of different events.

 The first is Midosuji Illumination, internationally recognized for having the most illuminated trees in the world.
 It spans the 4-kilometer stretch of Midosuji Street from the Oebashi-Kitazune Intersection to the Hanshin Mae Intersection.
 On the first day of the festival, the street is closed to cars to allow pedestrians to enjoy the lights.